Ohio Air National Guard: Operational history

 The 179th Tactical Fighter Group was formed out of the 164th TFS on 19 October 1962, after its release from federal service.
 Initially equipped with F-84s, the group converted to C-130 Hercules airlifters in January 1976 and became the 179th Tactical Airlift Group.
 It underwent its most current redesignation on 1 October 1995, when it became the 179th Airlift Wing.

 The 179th is currently re-equipping with the C-27 Spartan tactical airlifter with planned initial operational capability delayed until 2011, and a deployment to Afghanistan originally scheduled for March 2011 delayed four months.
 The Major Command assignment of the 179th AW is the Air Mobility Command.

 The 180th Tactical Fighter Group was formed in October 1962 flying F-84 Thunderstreak fighter bombers, shortly after its release from federal service.
 It later converted to F-100 Super Sabres and A-7s, and participated in Operation Just Cause in 1989.
 In 1993 it acquired F-16 fighters and became the 180th Fighter Wing.
 The Major Command assignment of the 180th FW is the Air Combat Command.

-Currently, the Ohio Air National Guard is serving a joint state-federal mission as part of the Global War on Terror.
+The Ohio Air National Guard participated in a joint state-federal mission as part of the Global War on Terror.
 F-16 and C-130 aircraft of all OHANG units display the tail code "OH".
 In 2005 the 179th Airlift Wing, 121st Air Refueling Wing, 180th Fighter Wing, 178th Fighter Wing, 200th Red Horse Squadron, 251st Combat Communications Group, 269th combat Communications Squadron, 123rd Air Control Squadron were deployed in response to Hurricane Katrina.